 Carotenoids like emSeal® beta-carotene, lutein, and annatto provide cool to warm golden yellow shade in applications.

-Paprika or Apocarotenal emulsions (depending on your regulatory frame and application) are good options to replace the vibrant orange quality of sunset yellow/yellow #6 – a nominatively yellow color that leans towards the orange side of the spectrum.
+Paprika or Apocarotenal emulsions (depending on your regulatory frame and application) are good options to replace the vibrant orange quality of sunset yellow/yellow #6 – a nominatively yellow colour that leans towards the orange side of the spectrum.
 And since in most cases artificial yellows are mixed to match an intermediate hue, paprika and other natural yellow sources can be blended in situ, to evoke tropical fruity flavors or warm umami visual sensations.

 Sunset Yellow/Yellow #5 (left) and emSeal® Paprika (right) in beverages.

-Just Juice it!: Colouring Foodstuffs
+Just Juice it! – Colouring Foodstuffs

-For an even friendlier label, you can also rely on high concentration coloring foodstuffs like Vegebrite® Orange Carrot and Vegebrite® Golden Yellow.
+For an even friendlier label, you can also rely on high concentration colouring foodstuffs like Vegebrite® Orange Carrot and Vegebrite® Golden Yellow.
 These are concentrated juices sourced from selected carrots with high carotene content.
 They look fantastic in baked goods delivering their golden hues with lower doses and better cost in use than regular yellow coloring foodstuffs on the market.

 Vegebrite® Orange Carrot (left) and Vegebrite® Golden yellow (right) in baked goods and beverages.